Central Catholic Marianist High School: History

 Central Catholic is one of the oldest high schools in San Antonio, and it counts many prominent business and political leaders among its alumni.
 It was the first all-boys school in San Antonio and remains one of the largest all-male schools in Texas.
 Historical Marker #788 on the school's front lawn describes the school's history and denotes it as a Texas landmark.

 Mascot

 The Central Catholic mascot is the Buttons which are the hard, round segments that comprise the rattle of the rattlesnake.
-The mascot pays tribute to St. Mary's University, of which the high school was originally a part of, whose mascot is the Rattler.
+The mascot pays tribute to St. Mary's University, which the high school was originally a part of, whose mascot is the Rattler.

 Athletics

 Central competes in the Texas Association of Private and Parochial Schools (TAPPS).
-For the 2008-2010 alignment, Central is in Division I District 2 for Winter Soccer and 11 Man Football and 6A District 2 in Baseball, Swimming, Track and Field, Golf, Tennis, and Basketball.
+For the 2022–2024 alignment, Central is in Division I District 2 for Winter Soccer and 11 Man Football and 6A District 2 in Baseball, Swimming, Track and Field, Golf, Tennis, and Basketball.
 Central competes in Cross Country in the TAPPS 6A division.

+2025 hazing incident

+In April 2025 a 15-year-old freshman on Central Catholic’s varsity soccer team reported that he had been bullied and sexually hazed by teammates for several months.
+The boy and his family alleged assaults in the school locker room—specifically inside a chain-link enclosure nicknamed “the cage”—and during a Texas Association of Private and Parochial Schools (TAPPS) state-tournament trip to Round Rock in early March.

+The student’s father filed criminal complaints with both the San Antonio Police Department (SAPD) and the Round Rock Police Department.
+SAPD initially classified the allegation as indecency with a child and later asked the Texas Attorney General to withhold the incident report, arguing release would interfere with an active investigation.

+On June 4, 2025 the school said its internal investigation had resulted in the disciplinary withdrawal of two students—including a senior who was not permitted to graduate—while three others received lesser sanctions; at the same time, the Board of Directors announced it would hire an outside firm to conduct an independent review of team culture, supervision practices and reporting pathways.

+By early June at least five additional former or current students had come forward with similar complaints, and their attorney, Jesse E. Guerra Jr., said he was preparing to file a civil lawsuit against Central Catholic, alleging the school knew about the hazing but failed to act.

+The school stated that, while the third-party review is under way, faculty or staff “may be placed on administrative leave to ensure the integrity of the investigation and not necessarily as a disciplinary action,” and it reiterated its zero-tolerance stance on bullying and hazing.

+On June 20, 2025, Central Catholic’s Board of Directors and School President announced a new long-term partnership with ChildSafe, a San Antonio-based nonprofit specializing in services for child victims of abuse.
+In their statement, the Board wrote: